-Now that the back to school 2018 season has officially begun, you’ll want to pick up a laptop that’s both powerful and flexible enough to handle everything you can throw at it.
-The best laptops for engineering students will have the best graphics cards, in order to handle all the complex applications and computational tasks that engineering requires.
+If you’re studying engineering in 2018, you’re going to want to find a laptop that’s both powerful and flexible enough to handle everything you throw at it.
+The best laptops for engineering students will have the best graphics cards, in order to handle all the complex applications and computational tasks that studying engineering can require.

 The exacting demands of an engineering student can in some cases make the hunt for the perfect laptop slightly easier, as it narrows your options in an increasingly crowded market.